ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/cluster/how-client-integrates-with-replication-and-cluster.dotnet.markdown

-﻿# Replication : How a Client Integrates with Replication and the Cluster
+﻿# Cluster : How a Client Integrates with Replication and the Cluster

 {PANEL:**Failover Behavior**}